Ada-France/ayacc/README.md

   support Ada child packages.
 - The grammar supports the %unit directive to control the Ada child packages

+## Version 1.4.0 - Under development

+- New option `-P` to generate a private Ada package for the tokens package

 ## Version 1.3.0 - Dec 2021

 - New option `-C` to disable the generation of `yyclearin` procedure,